 Purpose

-There’s a bunch of different reasons you might elect for a second property.
-A holiday home, a retirement spot, a house for your children, an investment property, or maybe some combination of these.
+There are a bunch of different reasons you might elect for a second property.
 From the outset, it’s a good idea to have a concrete plan for what you intend to do with the property.
-You presumably don’t want to buy a vacation property with a vague idea of retiring there one day, then eventually doing neither and have it sit there gathering dust.
+You presumably don’t want to buy a holiday property with a vague idea of retiring there one day, then eventually doing neither and having it sit there gathering dust.

 Location